 Campus Security Authorities (CSAs) are individuals who by virtue of their University responsibilities, and under the Clery Act, are designated to receive and report criminal incidents to Campus Police/Public Safety so that they may be included and published in the University's Annual Security and Fire Safety Report (Clery Report).
 All Employees who are designated as CSAs for the purposes of the Clery Act must immediately provide Campus Police/Public Safety with non-identifying statistical information regarding all reported incidents of sexual assault, dating violence, domestic violence, and stalking.
-For a list of CSAs, please https://www.mcla.edu/administration/public-safety/campus-security-authority.php
+For a list of CSAs, please visit [INSERT INSTITUTIONSPECIFIC LINK OR CONTACT PERSON].